by Laura Koenig and Amy Wiseman, Ph. D.

 So, how can we help all of our children be school ready?
 Making sure legislators, policy makers, community and education leaders are guided by the data in their decision-making is a great start!

-Laura Koenig is the School Readiness Director at E3 Alliance.
+Laura Koenig is the Senior Director of Community Solutions at E3 Alliance.
 For over 20 years, Laura has been working with families through direct child care, parent education, provider education, public policy and advocacy in Central Texas.

-Amy Wiseman, Ph.D. is the E3 Alliance Director of Research Studies.
-Amy brings 20 years of experience with research and data analysis to E3 Alliance where she engages in education research studies and program evaluations addressing the state of education in Central Texas.
+Amy Wiseman, Ph.D. is the former E3 Alliance Director of Research Studies.
+Amy has more than 20 years of experience with research and data analysis, particularly in education research studies and program evaluations addressing the state of education in Central Texas.